Boxing: 3-division champion Hasegawa announces retirement

 The fleet-footed 35-year-old retires as WBC super bantamweight champion after he defeated Mexican Hugo Ruiz by a technical knockout in September, becoming the fourth Japanese boxer to sweep three weight classes.

 "I've always imagined hanging up my gloves as the world champion, when I'm enjoying it the most.
-It's like with eating, you have to stop when you are not quite full."
+Like with eating, it's best to stop when you are not quite full."

-"Every bout left me with some impression and there's none that I've forgotten," Hasegawa said.
-"The match I became the world champion for the first time was really pleasing as it was when the dream came true."
+"Every bout left its mark on me and there's none that I've forgotten," Hasegawa said.
+"The match I became world champion for the first time was really a high point as it was when the dream came true."

+Current bantamweight champ Shinsuke Yamanaka, a 34-year-old who defended the title for the 11th time in a world title doubleheader with Hasegawa in September, thanked his retiring compatriot.

+"I became strong thanks to Hasegawa," he said.
+"I can continue being champion as he is the one who had this belt before, and because he kept fighting even when he was having a tough time.
+Hugging him in the ring after his final bout is my best memory."

-Hasegawa jumped two divisions to featherweight where he took the vacant WBC title by beating Mexican Juan Carlos Burgos by a unanimous decision in November 2011 in his first fight, but lost his first title defense to Jhonny Gonzalez of Mexico by a technical knockout in April 2011.
+Hasegawa jumped two divisions to featherweight where he took the vacant WBC title in November 2011, beating Mexican Juan Carlos Burgos by a unanimous decision in his first fight, but lost his first title defense to Jhonny Gonzalez of Mexico by a technical knockout in April 2011.

-He did not let another chance slip at the same weight, however, beating Ruiz in nine rounds to claim his final title despite suffering a dislocation to his left thumb six weeks earlier.
+But he did not let another chance slip at the same weight in his last bout, beating Ruiz in nine rounds to claim the title he longed for despite suffering a dislocated left thumb six weeks before the fight.

-"The last bout answered my question of whether I'm strong or weak," said Hasegawa, who at the age of 35 and nine months became the oldest male Japanese world champion and leaves the ring on a winning note when the majority in the sport retire after a defeat.
+"The last bout told me whether I'm strong or weak," said Hasegawa, who at the age of 35 and nine months became the oldest male Japanese world champion and gave him the chance to leave the ring on a winning note -- something many in the sport fail to accomplish.

+Former WBA super featherweight champion Takashi Uchiyama, who saw his run of title defenses come to an end at 11 in October, lauded the way in which Hasegawa bowed out.

+"Fighting one final time in a way that moves people is a cool way to draw the curtain," said the 37-year-old.
+"I'm older than him but I respected him as my senior world champion and would like to send my appreciation."

 "I'm proud.
-I've left footmarks in my career that couldn't have been any better.
+I've left a career in my wake that couldn't have been any better.
 Now I'd like to find a new stage on which I can fight."

 ==Kyodo